 - 5. Reinstall system cover, plug in AC power, and turn on the computer as you normally would. - 6.
 Make sure the External Cache option on the Memory Control Menu of the Advanced System Setup Menu is Enabled.
-Also, check your system SETUP to be sure it hasn't changed.
-If any settings have changed, reenter the correct values, then reboot.
+Also check your system SETUP to be sure it hasn't changed.
+If any settings have changed, reenter the correct values and reboot the system.